dart-lang/site-www/src/content/codelabs/dart-cheatsheet.md

 ## What's next?

-We hope you enjoyed using this codelab to learn or test your knowledge of some of the most interesting features of the Dart language.
+We hope you enjoyed using this cheatsheet to learn some of the most interesting features of the Dart language.

-Here are some suggestions for what to do now:
+What you can try next includes:

 * Try [other Dart codelabs](/codelabs).
 * Read the [Dart language tour](/language).